Overview

 Please refer to the invitation to supply documents (and related contracts) relevant to the procurement opportunity.

-You should make sure the requirements of the revised Code are understood and applied by your relevant personnel delivering the goods, services or works.
+Suppliers should make sure the requirements of the Code are understood and applied by the relevant personnel delivering the goods, services or works.

-No disruptions are expected to the way you procure and contract with the State.
+No disruptions are expected to the way Suppliers bid and contract with the State.

-From this date, the revised Code will apply to existing and new contracts, but how Suppliers comply with it will be guided by the contract terms and conditions used in their contract.
-Refer to your contract terms and conditions to understand the Supplier’s contractual obligations in relation to the revised Code.
+From 1 April 2025, the Code will apply to existing and new contracts, but how Suppliers comply with it will be guided by the contract terms and conditions used in their contract.
+Refer to the contract terms and conditions to understand the Supplier’s contractual obligations in relation to the Code.

-The impact on existing and new contracts during and after the transition period is summarised in the table below:
+The impact on existing and new contracts is summarised in the table below:

 Nature of contractual obligation for the Code